zhengh42/littlebitofdata/content/en-vitae.md

 - __2017-present,	Stanford University__
   Postdoctoral researcher at Gevaert Lab, Stanford Center for Biomedical Informatics Research, School of Medicine, Stanford University.
 My research focuses on integration of multi-omics datasets in biomedical research.
+  * DNA methylation profiling in cancers.
+I’m working on developing a framework to model DNA methylation from bisulfite sequencing of cancer samples, aiming to identify genes or non-coding regions that are epigenetically-regulated in cancers and reveal epigenetically distinct cancer subtypes.
+  * Long noncoding RNAs in cancer.
+I’m exploring the expression pattern of long noncoding RNAs in cancer samples and integrating with other omics data such as DNA methylation to identify regulatory lncRNAs in cancer.
+  * Module network analysis of single-cell RNA sequencing datasets.
+I’m developing a module network analysis framework based on AMARETTO that aims to capture major biological pathways driving cell type evolution and tumor subtype classification from single-cell RNA sequencing datasets in cancer.

 - __2012-2016,	The University of Hong Kong__
   Ph.D. candidate in the lab of Prof. Maria Li Lung, Department of Clinical Oncology, studying the genetic and genomic basis of nasopharyngeal carcinoma (NPC).
 Established the pipeline for analysis of multi-omics datasets, including whole-exome sequencing (WES), targeted sequencing and RNASeq.
 Worked collaboratively on several projects.
   * Genetic susceptibility study of NPC.
 WES and targeted sequencing were used to examine blood samples of cancer cases and controls to identify genes or pathways associated with disease risk.
   * Characterization of somatic mutations of NPC tumors.
 Paired tumor and blood samples were sequenced to characterize the mutation landscape and signatures in NPC tumors and to identify significantly mutated genes and pathways.
 Apart from data analysis, I also did wet-lab mutation validation.
   * Expression profiling of NPC tumors.
 Paired tumor and non-tumor samples were examined with RNASeq to characterize the expression profiles, alternative splicing, and fusion events in tumors.
   * DNA methylome profiling of NPC tumors.
 Helped in the analysis of DNA methylome data using HumanMethylation450 BeadArray to study the methylation patterns in NPC tumors.

 - __2010-2012,	Peking University__
   Worked at the State Key Laboratory of Protein and Plant Gene Research, studying plant pathogens and host defense responses, particularly the role of small RNAs and host microRNAs in the defense response of _Oryza sativa_ against two rice viruses.
 Conducted both bench-top experiments and data analysis.